XDcsy/epub_to_website/README.md

               newFolder = True,\
               withTime = True,\
               withPreview = True,\
+              reversedOrder = True,\
               previewMaxLen = 300)

 # CSS:
-#     your custom CSS to use for generating index.html
+#     Your custom CSS to use for generating index.html
 #
 # newFolder:
-#     unpack to the current directory or create a new folder.
+#     Unpack to the current directory or create a new folder.
 #     If True, folder name will be the title of the epub.
 #
 # withTime:
-#     display date on index page (if avaliable)
+#     Display date on index page (if avaliable)
 #
 # withPreview:
-#     display article on index page
+#     Display article previews on index page
 #
+# reversedOrder:
+#     Display articles in reversed order.
+Suitable for blogs
+#
 # previewMaxLen:
-#     max number of characters displayed in each preview
+#     Max number of characters displayed in each preview
 ```